 Markets are often ignorant of what lies directly ahead, and I believe that’s the case with equities today.
 After a relentless move higher, the recent sideways consolidation has given way to yet another speculative spike higher.
 The rally since the last Daily Cycle Low has been extreme by any standard, but the character of the current move is now consistent with the final weeks of a blow-off top.

 Calling a top is difficult at best, and I’m much less interested in being right about a top than I am in generating grounded analysis and presenting it well to readers.
 In this case, it’s hard to see the current spike in equities as anything other than a blow-off move into a final top.
 It’s the only description for what the equity markets are doing.
 Blow-offs end with a final exhaustive peak, we’re not there yet.
 And to be perfectly honest, I’m not sure exactly when it will peak…only that it’s likely to be in the coming month.
 A possible clue is the length of the typical Daily Cycle, roughly 40 to 45 trading days in total.
 If this breathless trajectory continues, then this Cycle is likely to mark that peak.
 As it’s already on Day 27, that Cycle top is just another 13 to 20 sessions away, just in time for the holidays.

 The Financial Tap publishes two member reports per week, a weekly premium report and a midweek market update report.
-The reports cover the movements and trading opportunities of the Gold, S&P, Oil, $USD, and US Bond Cycles.
+The reports cover the movements and trading opportunities of the Gold, S&P, Oil, $USD, US Bond’s, and Natural Gas Cycles.
 Along with these reports, members enjoy access to two different portfolios and trade alerts.
-Both portfolios trade on varying timeframes (from days, weeks, to months), there is a portfolio to suit all member preferences.
+Both portfolios trade on varying time-frames (from days, weeks, to months), there is a portfolio to suit all member preferences.